csufeardir/reddit_scroller/README.md

 ## Most Recent Updates ~V.11

 With the new version, the corrections stated below are made:
-- That god damn button should be fixed.
+- That one button should be fixed now.
 - Now each scroll guarantees you a number of images between 15-25
-- Gifs are now also supported
+- Gifs are also supported
 - If subreddit consists less than 2 images per page on average, scrolling will stop.
 - If you exceed 500 pages, scrolling will stop.